 The Generali Group is a global asset manager which also takes account of the issue of environmental respect in its investment strategies.
 Our sustainable investment guidelines are designed to avoid shareholdings in companies that seriously damage the environment and to guarantee highly sustainable real estate assets.

-Generali Real Estate (GRE) is the Group company that manages real estate assets of a value of around € 27 billion, distributed in thirteen different markets in the world.
+Generali Real Estate (GRE) is the Group company that manages real estate assets of a value of around € 26 billion.
 Through the management of a portfolio of unique diversity, made up of both historic and recently-constructed buildings, GRE has developed in-depth know-how of technological innovation and sustainability.

 The progress made in the implementation of the guidelines is periodically monitored by referencing a series of specific indicators.
 The development of the project has resulted in HQE, DGNB, LEED and/or BREEAM certification for an increasing number of buildings.
-Below is a summary of some of the most significant projects carried out across the world.
+Below is a summary of some of the most significant projects carried out in 2016:

 The building in Milan obtained the LEED sustainability certification.
 Among the main improvements put in place were the improvement of the thermal performance of the building through the insulation of the external walls and the installation of high-performance windows, as well as the installation of a latest generation air-conditioning system.
 Furthermore, for reducing the electrical consumption, LED lights were installed in the common parts of the property.